 - Is there a blood test or X-ray to diagnose moles?

 - Find a local Doctor in your town

 Which skin cancers look like moles?

 This very dangerous form of skin cancer may appear even in young people and on parts of the body that are sun exposed as well as those that are protected.
 While the exact cause of melanoma is not entirely known, genetics and ultraviolet rays are known to play a part.
-Melanomas may arise from a previously normal mole or pigmented spot that has been present many years or lifelong.
+Melanomas may arise from a previously normal mole or pigmented spot that has been present many years.
 Melanomas may also arise from completely normal skin without an apparent preexisting mole.
 In comparison with benign (noncancerous) moles, melanomas tend to be larger, darker, and have more irregular color and shape variations.
-Most melanomas are actually flat and not raised as many people tend to incorrectly assume.
+Most melanomas are actually not raised as many people tend to incorrectly assume.